ankushkhakale/Codedex-Community-Projects/Readme.md

 **How I learned**
 - I picked a feature or library to learn (for example, `pygame` or Node CLI input), read docs and tutorials, then built a small project to apply the concepts.
-- Iteration: prototype → test → refactor.
+- Iteration: Prototype → Test → Refactor.
 Each project shows what I practiced and what I learned.

 **Quick start**
-- Browse project folders and open their `readme.md` or main file.
+- Browse project folders and open their main file.
 - Example:
 	- `cd "Pong Game"`
 	- `python game.py`  (requires `pygame`)